 The pupil premium is an additional source of funding provided to schools to support the raising of achievement for disadvantaged children from low-income families and looked after children, and to close the attainment gap between them and their peers.
 Pupil Premium funding is provided directly from the government in addition to main school funding.
 The funding is available to students who have been eligible for free school meals (FSM6) at any point over the last six years or students who have been looked after continuously for more than six months in a care environment (LAC) for more detailed information, please

 The funding is allocated to schools’ based on the number of students who fill the qualifying criteria.
-Last year this funding helped over 647 students at Oldbury Academy, that’s 647 more students who were helped to reach their potential at school.
+This year the funding will help over 700 students at Oldbury Academy, that’s 700 more students who were helped to reach their potential at school.

-In the financial year, 2018-19 Oldbury Academy has received £627,909 in total to support students who are eligible for the pupil premium grant.
+In the financial year, 2019-20 Oldbury Academy has will £617,000 in total to support students who are eligible for the pupil premium grant.